Clarence Fountain, Leader And Founding Member Of Blind Boys Of Alabama, Dies At 88

 After netting a hit on Vee-Jay Records in 1948 called "I Can See Everybody's Mother But Mine," the Happyland Jubilee Singers, already full-time professionals, played a concert that same year billed as a competition between two groups of blind boys — Alabama and Mississippi, respectively.
 The name stuck.

-Other than a solo stint in the '60s, Fountain would lead Blind Boys from its inception until 2007, when health problems related to diabetes forced him to forego the road and his role as a leader on it, though he would continue to record with the group when able.
+Other than a solo stint in the '60s, Fountain would lead Blind Boys from its inception until 2007, when health problems related to diabetes forced him to forgo the road and his role as a leader on it, though he would continue to record with the group when able.
 The group won five Grammys and the 2009 Lifetime Achievement Award, and was nominated for another four.
-It was also a recipient of the National Endowment for the Arts's Heritage Fellowship and inductees to both the Alabama and Gospel Music halls of fame.
+It is also a recipient of the National Endowment for the Arts' Heritage Fellowship and an inductee to both the Alabama and Gospel Music halls of fame.

 With Fountain's passing, the only original member of the group still living is Jimmy Carter, who was too young to hit the road when Fountain first began leading it, but joined shortly after.
-As Carter told NPR in August, 2017: "I always tell the people who ask me: When The Blind Boys started out, we weren't looking for any accolades, awards or nothing — we just wanted to get out there and sing gospel music.
+As Carter told NPR in August, 2017: "I always tell the people who ask me: When the Blind Boys started out, we weren't looking for any accolades, awards or nothing — we just wanted to get out there and sing gospel music.
 But since the accolades came, we were glad to get them!"